abdkhanstd/LRDNet/README.md

 #### Download pre-trained weights for testing
 We provide many pretrained weight files.
-The models that were used to evaluate on KITTI evaluation server are represented by their names i.e., LRDNet+, LRDNet(s), and LRDNet(L).
+The models that were used to evaluate on the KITTI evaluation server are represented by their names i.e., LRDNet+, LRDNet(s), and LRDNet(L).

-The weight files (HDF5 with learning gradients and abstraction layers preserved), the submitted BEV, and HTML evidence of KITTI submissions can be downloaded from [here (Uploading please wait]( http://www.cvlibs.net/)
+The weight files (HDF5 with learning gradients and abstraction layers preserved), the submitted BEV, our modified ADI, and HTML evidence of KITTI submissions can be downloaded from [here (Uploading please wait]( http://www.cvlibs.net/)

 ##### Please cite As:
 Currently, the paper is submitted.
 Further details will be added soon after the response from the journal.
-No prepreint uploaded yet
+No preprint uploaded yet